-58.3 Lead Staff will be responsible for ensuring that periodic checks are carried out of plant, machinery, and equipment within their area of activity.
-Maintenance and inspection reports will be kept with or near the equipment to which they relate and copies kept in the Premises Log Book.

-58.4 A thorough inspection of work areas will take place three times a year in the presence of the Safety Representative and other designated person(s) as decided by the school's Safety Committee.

-58.5 New plant, machinery, equipment, materials, substances will be brought onto the premises after discussion with the school's Safety Committee as part of consultation with staff.

-58.6 Lead Staff will be responsible for undertaking risk assessments and producing safe systems of work for cleaning and maintaining plant, machinery and equipment.
+- 57.3 The school Business manager will be responsible for ensuring that periodic checks are carried out of plant, machinery, and equipment within their area of activity.
+Maintenance and inspection reports will be kept with or near the equipment to which they relate and copies kept in the Premises Log Book. - 57.4 A thorough inspection of work areas will take place three times a year in the presence of the Safety Representative and other designated person(s) as decided by the school's Health & Safety Committee. - 57.5 New plant, machinery, equipment, materials, substances will be brought onto the premises after discussion with the school's Health & Safety Committee as part of consultation with staff. - 57.6 The school Business Manager will be responsible for undertaking risk assessments and producing safe systems of work for cleaning and maintaining plant, machinery and equipment.

-Lead Staff will be responsible for selecting and providing the correct type of personal protective clothing and equipment (PPE) according to the needs of members of staff.
+57.8 The School Business manager will be responsible for selecting and providing the correct type of personal protective clothing and equipment (PPE) according to the needs of individual members of staff.

-59.0 Playing Fields and pavilions and sports centre
+58.0 Playing Fields and pavilions and sports centre

-59.1 An inspection of the playing fields will be included as part of the seasonal three times a year inspection programme.
+- 58.1 An inspection of the playing fields will be included as part of the seasonal three times a year inspection programme.
 This will be to look for physical defects to the grounds which may increase the likelihood of slips, trips, and falls, as well as checking that fields are free from broken glass and other sharps.
-Responsibility for the inspection will rest with the Lead Staff for Sport and PE and will include goal posts, goalpost/marker flag location sockets etc.

-59.2 A visual inspection of playing fields will also be carried out before all organised games and contact sports and all debris will be removed.
+Responsibility for the inspection will rest with the School Business Manager for Sport and PE and will include goal posts, goalpost/marker flag location sockets etc. - 58.2 A visual inspection of playing fields will also be carried out before all organised games and contact sports and all debris will be removed.
 This duty is delegated to the member of staff leading the activity.
-This also applies to away sporting fixtures as far as is reasonably practicable.

-59.3 At all times of use, including events where parent/carers are present, the school's no- smoking policy will apply and be appropriately publicised and encouraged.

-- 59.4 Pavilions will be inspected as per other buildings - 59.5 The Sports Centre will be inspected both as regards the building and also all equipment and fittings.
+This also applies to away sporting fixtures as far as is reasonably practicable. - 58.3 At all times of use, including events where parent/carers are present, the school's Non -smoking policy will apply and be appropriately publicised and encouraged.
+See appendix 2 - 58.4 Pavilions will be inspected as per other buildings - 58.5 The Sports Centre (Where applicable) will be inspected both as regards the building and also all equipment and fittings.

-60.0 Playground Equipment
+59.0 Playground Equipment

-- 60.0 Playground equipment will be installed in accordance with the current BS/EN standards, and will be maintained in sound condition with: - an annual condition inspection by a competent person - a risk assessment at least annually by a competent person - an operational inspection to a frequency based on the risk assessment and agreed by the Health and Health and Safety Coordinator, and - daily visual inspections by the Site Manager/Caretaker.
+Playground equipment will be installed in accordance with the current BS/EN standards, and will be maintained in sound condition with:

+- an annual condition inspection by a competent person - a risk assessment at least annually by a competent person - an operational inspection to a frequency based on the risk assessment and agreed by the Health and Safety Coordinator - daily visual inspections by the Caretaker.

-61.0 Portable Equipment (all types)
+60.0 Portable Equipment (all types)

-- 61.1 Portable equipment can be moved around and used by various people.
-It ranges from small stationery equipment usually regarded as low risk to grass cutting equipment, electrical equipment and other potentially high risk items. - 61.2 The procedure to be adopted is as mainly specified in the 'Policy and Procedure - for the Maintenance of Installations, Plant and Equipment'.
+- 60.1 Portable equipment can be moved around and used by various people.
+It ranges from small stationery equipment usually regarded as low risk to grass cutting equipment, electrical equipment and other potentially high risk items. - 60.2 The procedure to be adopted is as mainly specified in the 'Policy and Procedure for the Maintenance of Installations, Plant and Equipment'.
 Inspection reports will be kept in the Premises Log Book.
-Timely inspection appropriate to the type and - use of equipment will be carried out, to maximise efficiency, minimise cost and ensure brought in items by staff are pro-actively dealt with and items such as portable device transformers are not on when not in use, etc.
+Timely inspection appropriate to the type and use of equipment will be carried out, to maximise efficiency, minimise cost and ensure brought in items by staff are pro-actively dealt with and items such as portable device transformers are not on when not in use, etc.